 Medicine, law, pharmacy, engineering, and nursing require specific degrees not as arbitrary gatekeeping but because the profession demands training that genuinely cannot be self-taught quickly.
 A doctor must have an MD.
 A licensed engineer must have an accredited engineering degree to sit for the PE exam.
 In these cases the credential is the job — the degree is not a signal, it is the training itself.
 For these fields, the investment case is strong even at high cost, provided you go into the field rather than using the degree as a prestige credential while working in an unrelated area.

 For a narrower set of careers — investment banking, management consulting, certain government positions — the network and institutional prestige of selective schools genuinely opens doors that remain closed otherwise.
 Goldman Sachs and McKinsey recruit heavily from a short list of elite schools.
-This is not myth; it is documented in their hiring data.
+This is not myth; it is documented in hiring data.
 If you are specifically targeting these industries and can gain admission to a target school, the case for attending is strong even at premium cost, because the opportunity differential is real.

 A computer science or engineering degree from a well-regarded public university at in-state tuition — often $12,000-$25,000 per year — represents strong value.
 The degree cost is a fraction of the lifetime earnings premium, the credential is respected, and the graduate enters the workforce without crippling debt.
 The argument against college is weakest when applied to high-demand majors at affordable institutions.